-Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 Leks in GHMA (applicable in M T/DK, WY, CO, OR, and UT), a and Musselshell RHMA in MT: ID, NV/CA do not have NSO • CO, ID, MT/DK, NV/CA, OR, No WEMs would be necessary, Exception: The Authorized Same as Alternative 4. for GRSG in GHMA.
+Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 No Surface Occupancy Stipu lations Associated with Active Leks in GHMA (applicable in M T/DK, WY, CO, OR, and UT), and Musselshell RHMA in MT: ID, NV/CA do not have NSO • CO, ID, MT/DK, NV/CA, OR, No WEMs would be necessary, Exception: The Authorized Same as Alternative 4. for GRSG in GHMA.
 UT, WY: Same as Alternative since all GRSG habitat Officer may grant an exception if While UT has NSO on leks in 1. management areas would be an environmental record of GHMA, they are associated closed to new fluid mineral review determines that the action, with RMP decisions that pre- leasing. as proposed or conditioned, date the 2015 amendment.
 As would not impair the function or such, no new stipulations or utility of the site for the current WEMs were considered in the or subsequent seasonal habitat, 2015 ARMPA. life-history, or behavioral needs of CO: w/in 2 miles of active GRSG due to site-specific terrain leks: and habitat features, such as Exception: In consultation with topographic features that would the State of Colorado, an reduce the habitat impacts by exception to occupancy of the shielding nearby habitat from surface associated with GRSG disruptive factors.
-NSO-46e(2) in GHMA could be granted on a one-time basis (any An exception could also be occupancy must be removed granted if it can be demonstrated within I year of approval) based by a biologist with GRSG on an analysis of the following experience, based on site-specific factors: information (using State mitigation Location of proposed lease tools such as Habitat Equivalency Analysis or Habitat Quantification activities in relation to Tool, or other State mitigation critical GRSG habitat areas programs), that the impacts as identified by factors anticipated by the proposed including, but not limited activity would be offset through to, average male lek compensatory mitigation attendance and/or developed in coordination with important seasonal habitatAn evaluation of the the appropriate State agency that An evaluation of the potential threats from meets principles of GRSG proposed lease activities compensatory mitigation that may affect the local identified in the RMP, including population as compared to providing for no net loss of benefits that could be habitat. accomplished through compensatory or off-site mitigation (see Chapter 2, Section 2.6.3 of the Proposed LUPA/Final EIS, • Regional Mitigation)
+NSO-46e(2) in GHMA could be granted on a one-time basis (any An exception could also be occupancy must be removed granted if it can be demonstrated within I year of approval) based by a biologist with GRSG on an analysis of the following experience, based on site-specific factors: information (using State mitigation Location of proposed lease tools such as Habitat Equivalency activities in relation to Analysis or Habitat Quantification critical GRSG habitat areas Tool, or other State mitigation as identified by factors programs), that the impacts including, but not limited anticipated by the proposed to, average male lek activity would be offset through attendance and/or compensatory mitigation important seasonal habitat developed in coordination with An evaluation of the the appropriate State agency that potential threats from meets principles of GRSG proposed lease activities compensatory mitigation that may affect the local identified in the RMP, including population as compared to providing for no net loss of benefits that could be habitat. accomplished through compensatory or off-site mitigation (see Chapter 2, Section 2.6.3 of the Proposed LUPA/Final EIS, Regional Mitigation)